PratikDevlekar/Assignment-Wishlink/readme.md

 A Python script for safely rotating Kubernetes secrets with zero-downtime workload restarts and automatic rollback on failures.

+> ⚠️ **Note**: This script is a part of WishLink Assignment and is not production-ready.
+It requires additional testing, error handling, and security hardening and many more before use in production environments.

 ## Overview

 This tool automatically discovers all Deployments and StatefulSets that reference a specific secret, updates the secret value, and performs rolling restarts with verification to ensure the new secret is properly propagated to all running pods.